LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 Tutor Support

 Throughout the lessons, you’ll notice some tips from the LinguaLift tutors that help guide your practice as you read through them.
-Then, once you’ve completed the homework of each lesson, you can send it directly to the LinguaLift tutors so they can personally correct it for you.
+Then, once you’ve completed the homework for each lesson, you can send it directly to the LinguaLift tutors so they can personally correct it for you.

-Review of LinguaLift Languages
+LinguaLift Languages

 LinguaLift offers Hebrew, Japanese, and Russian courses.
 As of February 2021, the company started offering French and Spanish courses.
 While all of these languages are very different from each other, LinguaLift approaches learning them using the same methodology discussed above.
 Let’s take a look at each course individually.